flybywiresim/docs/docs/beginner-guide/descent.md

 - We have not yet reached the first waypoint of the STAR.
 - `MCDU PERF APPR` page is filled (beginner can skip this - see chapter [Advanced arrival planning](#advanced-arrival-planning)).

-Flying the STAR and Approach is very similar to any other part of the route within in the flight plan.
+Flying the STAR and Approach is very similar to any other part of the route within the flight plan.
 Apart from descending and adhering to constraints the lateral flight path just follows the programmed route.<br/>
  Let the __Autopilot__ do this for you and just adjust altitude and speed according to the charts or the ATC instructions.

-!!! info "Above 10,000ft"
+!!! info "Passing 10,000ft"
-    If we are still above 10,000ft remember the [Approach Checklist](#approach-checklist) from the previous chapter.
+    If we are passing 10,000ft within the STAR remember the [At 10,000ft Procedure](#at-10000ft-procedure) and the [Approach Checklist](#approach-checklist) from the previous chapter.

 At some point during the descent and when close enough to the airport we will be instructed by ATC to contact ATC Approach for the airport we are flying into.